To Help Other People

 “Oh no!
 What happened?” she asks.

 For a second I thought she’d hit her head so hard that she had temporary memory loss or something.
 Then, in high-speed rewind and again in fast-forward, my memory replayed every walk past her house for the past several months.
 The way she waived like she was seeing me again and again for the first time, sometimes within the same hour.
-Repeatedly asking me if she new me.
+Repeatedly asking me if she knew me.
 Asking me about IEMA.

 “Mrs. Jackie, my name is Corey, and you fell down outside.
 You’re bleeding and I need you to hold this on your head to help it stop.”